A packet of cigarettes in India costs about Rs 50 (59p)

-The Minister for Health, Anbumani Ramadoss has already come down heavy on film stars who smoke on the screen, stating that their actions corrupt young minds and lure them into accepting that smoking is a feasible habit.
+The Minister for Health, Anbumani Ramadoss came down heavy on film stars who smoke on the screen.
+Stating that their actions corrupt young minds and lure them into accepting that smoking is a feasible habit.